princep2727/ScreenRotate/README.md

 # ScreenRotate

-## Its a simple screen rotation application with python using tkinter and rotate-screen libraries
+## Its a simple screen rotation application with python using tkinter and rotate-screen libraries.
 ### install tkinter
 ### install rotate-screen